 - Tell A Steward

 - Text 07723 479887 and start your message with the word WOLVES

-The club is proud to launch the text reporting service having listened to feedback from a recent fan survey, where supporters overwhelmingly agreed that Molineux should be a safe place to enjoy football and a confidential reporting service would be of benefit to tackling issues.
+The club was proud to launch the text reporting service having listened to feedback from a fan survey, where supporters overwhelmingly agreed that Molineux should be a safe place to enjoy football and a confidential reporting service would be of benefit to tackling issues.

 What happens when I report an incident?

 Once an incident has been reported, it will be logged and fed back to the stadium control room.
 The area will then be monitored on CCTV and stewards in the area will be notified.

 In some instances, it will not always be possible for the club to take visible action straight away.
 However, supporters should be assured that incidents will be logged and be monitored even if there is no visual indication that this is happening.

 Having reported an incident using the text message reporting service, supporters may receive a reply from the club asking them for further information or providing further instructions.

 There may also be a requirement for the club to contact the reporter for further information in the days following the incident.
 It is also likely that the details of the incidents will be passed to the police for further investigation.
 In order to progress the investigation, reporters may be asked to provide a statement.

 Reporting incidents on social media